 (4) An error caused by a malfunction of the voting system may be corrected without a vote.

-H50-210.
-Absentee votes.
+H50-220.
+Absentee votes -- restrictions.
 (1) An excused representative may file an absentee vote authorization form to vote during the excused absence on any vote for which absentee voting is allowed.

 (2) An excused representative shall sign an absentee vote authorization form that specifies the motion and the desired vote.